rails/rails/guides/source/form_helpers.md

 The Rails framework encourages RESTful design, which means forms in your application will make requests where the `method` is `PATCH`, `PUT`, or `DELETE` in addition to `GET` and `POST`.
 However, most browsers _don't support_ methods other than `GET` and `POST` when it comes to submitting forms.

 Rails works around this limitation by emulating other methods over POST with a hidden input named `"_method"`.
-For example, this form:
+For example:

 ```ruby
 form_with(url: search_path, method: "patch")
 ```

-Will generate this HTML output:
+The above form Will generate this HTML output:

 ```html
 <form action="/search" accept-charset="UTF-8" method="post">